paulie-o74/-dale-watts-/README.md

 - Photo by <a href="https://www.flaticon.com/authors/alkhalifi-design">alkhalifi design</a> on <a href="https://www.flaticon.com/premium-icon/trending-topic_3133923">Flaticon</a>
 - Photo by <a href="https://www.flaticon.com/authors/smalllikeart">smalllikeart</a> on <a href="https://www.flaticon.com/free-icon/podium_1228297">Flaticon</a>
 - Photo by <a href="https://www.flaticon.com/authors/andrean-prabowo">Andrean Prabowo</a> on <a href="https://www.flaticon.com/premium-icon/headphone_3756812">Flaticon</a>
+- Photo by <a href="https://www.flaticon.com/authors/kiranshastry">Kiranshastry</a> on <a href="https://www.flaticon.com/free-icon/tick_875636?term=success&page=1&position=7&page=1&position=7&related_id=875636&origin=search">Flaticon</a>

 ### Code
 In order of appearance:
 -
 -
 -
-- 404 page was build using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) and (https://www.youtube.com/watch?v=kPtS4vO42II&ab_channel=DaniKrossing) Dani Krossing on youtube.
+- 404 page was built using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) and (https://www.youtube.com/watch?v=kPtS4vO42II&ab_channel=DaniKrossing) Dani Krossing on youtube.

 ## Acknowledgements
 I would like to take the opportunity to thank: